 A very basic KPI that provides the number of cockpit and cabin crew currently en route.

 Airline Performance KPIs

-With our second last chapter, we spotlight the overall operational performance of an airline and relevant key performance indicators in this area.
+With our second last chapter, we spotlight the overall operational performance and relevant key performance indicators in this area.

 Aircraft Utilization / Productivity

 Aircraft utilization (or productivity) represents a common KPI of the industry.
-The KPI calculates total operated block hours and put them to available hours (depending on definition).
+The KPI calculates total operated block hours and puts them to available hours (depending on definition).

-Some airlines can calculate the profitability of each flight on-the-fly.
-The KPI is typically used to assess schedule changes.
+Some airlines can calculate the profitability of each flight on the fly.
+However, the KPI is typically used to assess schedule changes.
 Moreover, the KPI is presented as overall profitability or clustered to aircraft types, routes, or traffic regions.

-Profitability ratio is a very insightful and “easy-to-digest” KPI at the same time.
-The KPI provides the share of flights operated profitably in relation to all operated flights.
+The profitability ratio is a very insightful and “easy-to-digest” KPI at the same time.
+This is because the KPI provides the share of flights operated profitably in relation to all operated flights.

 Compensation costs reflect another extremely valuable KPI.
 The indicator calculates the compensation costs due to delayed/canceled flights and related aspects (passengers, delay reasons, traffic region, etc.)

 According to one of our latest articles about airline dashboards that focus on crises, we complete the list of 77 key performance indicators with crisis-KPIs.